Dan-Arthur/Dan-Arthur/README.md

+Hi!
+My name is Daniel Arthur Ofori.
 I'm a passionate data analyst/scientist with a knack for uncovering insights and driving decision-making through data-driven strategies.
 Here's a bit more about me:

 👀 I’m interested in: Exploring innovative ways to extract meaningful insights from complex datasets, leveraging machine learning techniques to solve real-world problems, and staying updated on the latest trends in data analytics and visualization.

-🌱 I’m currently learning: Deepening my understanding of advanced statistical methods, honing my skills in Python and R programming languages, and diving deeper into cloud-based data solutions like AWS and Google Cloud Platform.
+🌱 I’m currently learning: Deepening my understanding of advanced statistical methods, honing my skills in Python and R programming languages, mastering C# and SQL, and delving deeper into tools such as Power BI, Tableau, and Spark.

 💞️ I’m looking to collaborate on: Exciting projects that involve data analysis, predictive modeling, or any endeavor where data plays a central role.
 Whether it's a research initiative, a business analytics challenge, or a data-driven application, count me in!